aroneklund/jetset/README.md

 	install.packages("jetset")

-You can install the latest development version from GitHub like this:
+Or you can install the latest development version from GitHub like this:

-	library(devtools)
+	## install.packages("devtools")
-	install_github("aroneklund/jetset")
+	devtools::install_github("aroneklund/jetset")